wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

     `~` folder (or "directory" if you prefer).

-1. If your bash `~` folder doesn't contain a file named `.bash_profile` yet, create one text file with that name by executing:
+1. If your bash `~` folder doesn't contain a file named `.bash_profile` yet, create a text file with that name by executing:
     ```sh
     touch ~/.bash_profile
     ```